pearl-yu/twitch_project/README.md

 <ins>Week 6 <ins>   <a name="week6"></a>
 - More sampling points:
   - Initial idea: Use the [TwitchTracker](https://sullygnome.com/channels/30/followergrowth) to select a sample of streamers, and check on [raid finder](https://streamscharts.com/tools/raid-finder)
   - Problem: Still, how to select a 'random sample'?
-Let me google this. / Also, is it ok to focus on some variable?
+Let me google this. / Also, is it ok to focus on some variable -

 <ins>Dataset construction progress (keep updating) <ins>    <a name="data"></a>